ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 ```

-BUT, what does the "articlesById" mean?
+BUT, what does the 'articlesById' mean?
 And what does mean the 'STRING_ARTCILE_ID_HERE' in the above example?
 Let's give me an example from our project.

 #### $ref sentinel's example explained